 In order to be considered as a student of the Mundus Urbano Masters programme, applicants must provide proof of a set of eligibility criteria, including academic qualification, relevant work experience, language proficiency in English, and a convincing justification for selecting this course in light of personal interest and intended career development.

 Academic requirements.
-Applicants must provide proof of successful completion of a first university degree or the equivalent to a Bachelor degree in the European Community within at least one of the following fields and their related disciplines:
+Applicants must provide proof of successful completion of a first university degree or the equivalent to a Bachelor degree in the European Community within related disciplines, such as: